 BAB respects and upholds the rights of individuals to privacy protection under the National Privacy Principles.
 A copy of BAB’s Privacy Policy can be obtained from the BAB website.
 This policy describes how BAB manages the personal information we hold.

-Appendix-02:
+Appendix02:

 Table 1: Typical parameters for describing the scope of accreditation for inspection (see also application note in ILAC P15:5.1.3a.)